Location and Access

 All infrastructure is in place and located close to the mine.
 PV is easily accessible by all modes of transport, including air transport from the Ciudad Obregón International Airport and Alamos domestic airport, road transport, rail transport through Sonora’s mainline north-south railway that passes through Navojoa, and ocean transport at the port of Guaymas and Topolobampo from which copper concentrate is blended and exported by both trading and mining companies.

-The PV Mine has 10 titled water concessions that grant it access to water resources.
+The PV Mine has ten titled water concessions that grant its access to water resources.

 Infrastructure